Classroom Visits and Conferences

 Classes are filled on a first come, first serve basis.
 We do not practice discrimination.
 Waiting lists are compiled as requests demand.
-The staff works hard to fulfill personal needs, but does not recommend moving a child from one class to another after school has started.
+The staff works hard to fulfill personal needs, but we do not recommend moving a child from one class to another after school has started.

 Hours of Operation:

-Extended Care in the mornings and afternoons is available if needed.
-Breakfast Buddies takes place 7:30 – 9:00 AM.
-This is an early arrival class taught by Mrs. Muenchow.
+Morning and afternoon care is available if needed.
+Breakfast Buddies takes place from 7:30 – 9:00 AM.
 The children will be taken to their morning classes at 9:00 AM.
-The cost is $40 for arriving at 7:30 AM.
-Extended Pick up is offered in the afternoons until 4:00 PM.
-They must be in a class that normally dismisses at 3:15 PM.
-The cost is $30 per month.
+Extended Care is offered in the afternoons until 4:00 PM.
+Drops-ins are welcome in both programs as long as the director has cleared it in advance.

-A child brought to school must be left in the presence of a staff member.
 Each child will be released only to the parents or a person designated by the parent.
 If a person unfamiliar to the staff comes to pick up your child, we are required by law to ask for identification and to check our records to verify your permission.
 Names of carpool drivers and relatives must be listed in the child’s records in the office.
 If there will be a change for the day, please call the preschool office.
 The director may request an email if someone will be picking up your child who is not on the list of authorized pick ups.